-1. Choose the problems you want to have.

-The leader, knowing that problems are inevitable, attempts to create the circumstances out of which will emerge the problems he or she prefers to have.
-Ask yourself, "What problems am I choosing with the solution I am proposing?"

-2.Own your own problems and make it necessary for others to do the same.

-Don't ask, "What is the problem?"
+- 1. Choose the problems you want to have. - The leader, knowing that problems are inevitable, attempts to create the circumstances out of which will emerge the problems he or she prefers to have. - Ask yourself, What problems am I choosing with the solution I am proposing? - 2.
+Own your own problems and make it necessary for other to do the same. - Don't ask, "What is the problem?"
 Ask rather, "What is whose problem?"
-(Problems always arrive at your door on two feet.)

-3.Forget what you "know".

-Many people mistake a solution method for a problem definition.
+(Problems always arrive at your door on two feet.) - 3.
+Forget what you "know". - Many people mistake a solution method for a problem definition.
 That is they define the problem by a known method of solution.
-What constitutes a problem for one person may not even be seen by another.